cguttweb/nuxt-portfolio-blog/content/posts/2022-goals.md

 2. This I haven't achieved Igot about halfway through so I am going to back to the start and make my way through this course in the next couple of months
 3. This I have achieved working my way through some challenges on frontend mentor and some other small projects I have written plain ol' CSS including some SCSS avoiding the likes of bootstrap and tailwind - goal complete
 4. Again I was in a routine with this for a while had a few ideas wrote some posts but then I stopped so a goal for this year will be to write at least a blog post every month about something I have learnt or refreshed on.

+Goals to complete this year:
+- Finish udemy course of vanillla JS projects
+- Complete Mastering Nuxt course and writea blog post reviewing it and what I have learnt